akeneo/pim-helpcenter/content/md/productivity/manage-your-rules.md

 ![image](../img/Settings_RulesDeleteHover.png)

 ::: info
-If you do not see the `Delete` button, it might be because you do not have the relevant rights.
+If you do not see the `Delete` button, it might be because you do not have the right permissions.
 Please refer to [Manage your user roles](build-your-user-roles.html).
 :::

 ## Delete a selection of rules